Our Story

 Channeling our time, energy and also money to support existing work – good work – has been most rewarding and fulfilling for us too.
 We are able to see how our collaboration with others truly extends the interests of the Kingdom of God more than our own local church.

-What’s ahead for BLC?
+What’s Ahead For BLC?

-Today, BLC has a larger attendance than the year 2000, the building has just completed a(nother) major renovation, and the financial stewardship of the church continues.
+Today, BLC has grown since our inception in the year 2000 and has seen tthree pastoral transitions.
+Members are being added and ministries are being explored.
 Even so, increasingly as the seasons and times change, all of us as individuals and clusters of individuals are still learning what it means to be a resource or catalyst for spiritual and social change in society.

 The key question is, “What do we prayerfully discern what God wants us to do in this time and in this place?”
 We must be ready for mistakes or failed experiments, to correct ourselves along the way, sharpen our strategies and have a healthy humility to learn along the way.
 When we are confident in God’s grace that not only accepts us as we are, but also guides us in our growth, we press on without fear but in faith.
 Faith always involves risk.